5 QUESTIONS with Kirsten Thorpe

 What kind of Indigenous language material does the State Library have in its collection?

 The State Library has a large and diverse collection documenting the history and heritage of Australia and Oceania.
 These collections hold significant records relating to Indigenous peoples and communities, including original manuscript material documenting Indigenous languages from across Australia.

-Compiled by Europeans – colonists, government officials, explorers, missionaries and travelers, the Library’s collection includes material such as vocabularies embedded in historical documents, letters, manuscripts, diaries, journals and printed works.
-It is a unique collection from across Australia, these materials are a vital resource for communities, particularly in relation to language and cultural revitalisation.
+Compiled by Europeans—colonists, government officials, explorers, missionaries and travellers, the Library’s collection includes material such as vocabularies embedded in historical documents, letters, manuscripts, diaries, journals and printed works.
+It is a unique collection from across Australia.
+These materials are a vital resource for communities, particularly in relation to language and cultural revitalisation.

 Watch Kirsten Thorpe on the ‘Working with language’ panel with Jonathan Jones, Stan Grant Sr AM, Dr Christine Evans and Ronald Briggs at Spot Fire Symposium 1: Landscape and language at the State Library of NSW.

 You spoke at Jonathan Jones’ first Spot Fire symposium on a panel about working with language.
-What has the State Library been working on as regards Indigenous languages?
+What has the State Library been working on with regard to Indigenous languages?